-As I mentioned earlier, transitioning to a zero-waste toothpaste is one of the easiest lifestyle items to change.
+Transitioning to a zero-waste toothpaste is one of the easiest lifestyle items to change.
 Some great choices are Georganics, Bite, Unpaste, and many more.
-All of the brands listed and many more come in reusable glass or compostable containers, reducing the waste that comes from toothpaste tubes.
-Not to mention, most toothpaste tubes can’t be recycled so shopping these brands is a way to avoid that accidental wishcycle.
+They come in reusable glass or compostable containers, reducing the waste that comes from toothpaste tubes.
+Since many toothpaste tubes can’t be recycled, shopping these brands is a way to avoid that accidental wish-cycle.

 3. Reusable Facial Rounds

-I used to pour money into makeup wipes – I’d even stockpile them because I never wanted to run out.
-Then I learned (from TikTok, by the way) about a reusable option that is better for your skin and the environment, and I’m never going back!
-Some great brands that carry reusable makeup rounds are EcoRoots, Glossier, The Green Green Shop, and you can find them in a ton of other places as well.
+I used to pour money into makeup wipes.
+I’d even stockpile them because I never wanted to run out.
+Then I learned (from TikTok, by the way!) about a reusable option that’s better for your skin and the environment, and I’m never going back.

 4. Reusable Food Storage

-I have a confession– my eyes are almost always bigger than my stomach.
+I have a confession: My eyes are almost always bigger than my stomach.
 I always end up with leftovers!
 It’s tempting to reach for a Ziploc bag, but all that plastic adds up.
 Investing in reusable food storage bags and beeswax wraps makes a serious difference in your plastic consumption.
-Some of my favorite brands are Stasher reusable bags, Lilybee reusable wraps and bags, Bee Good food wraps, and the Public Goods reusable food storage wraps.
+Some of my favorite brands are Stasher, Lilybee, Bee Good, and Public Goods.

-You can also just rely on old Tupperware, mason jars, or even go DIY and make your own beeswax paper out of beeswax pellets, cotton fabric, and parchment paper.
+You can also just rely on old Tupperware and mason jars, or even go DIY and make your own beeswax paper out of beeswax pellets, cotton fabric, and parchment paper.

-I know everyone has their favorite toiletries, but next time you are in the mood to try something new, switch out your favorites for a zero-waste alternative.
+I know everyone has their favorite toiletries, but the next time you’re in the mood to try something new, switch out your favorites for a zero-waste alternative.
 Shampoo, conditioner, lotion, and shaving cream bars are all great zero-waste substitutes that are so concentrated they last way longer than your bottled products.

 6. Dryer Balls

-My fiance and I recently made the switch to dryer balls and one of the most pleasant surprises was that 3 dryer balls cost the same amount as one package of dryer sheets.
-Most dryer balls last 1000+ dry cycles and each dryer sheet lasts one dry cycle.
+I recently made the switch to dryer balls, and one of the most pleasant surprises was that three dryer balls cost the same amount as one package of dryer sheets.
+Most dryer balls last 1,000+ dry cycles, and each dryer sheet lasts one dry cycle.

-During my sustainability journey, I have noticed a pattern: sustainable can often be cheaper.
-Reusable items end up saving me a lot of money!
+During my sustainability journey, I’ve noticed a pattern: sustainable can often be cheaper.
+Reusable items end up saving me a lot of money in the long run!

 7. Swedish Dishcloths